math-comp/analysis/CONTRIBUTING.md

 # Contribution Guide for the mathcomp-analysis	library (WIP)

-The purpose of this file is to document scripting techniques to be used when contributing to mathcomp-analysis.
+The purpose of this file is to document coding styles to be used when contributing to mathcomp-analysis.
 It comes as an addition to mathcomp's [contribution guide](https://github.com/math-comp/math-comp/blob/master/CONTRIBUTING.md).